 The Tracer360 uses 3 AAA batteries which are cheap to replace and are readily available.

-In my experience, cell phones and GPS watches sometimes froze in cold weather.
+In my experience, cell phones and GPS watches sometimes freeze up in cold weather.
 Would it happen with this vest?

-While the design is lightweight, I did find the fit awkward at first.
+For the Tracer360, I purchased a large and I was able to adjust.
+While the design of the Tracer360 is lightweight, I did find the fit awkward at first.
 If you adjust it too loose the parts that go over the shoulder can slip off when running.
-If too tight, the reflective chest/abdominal strap wants to ride up a bit.
+If you adjust it too tight, the reflective chest/abdominal strap wants to ride up a bit.
 This made it awkward for the first few runs until I got it adjusted just right.

 One tip is to put it on and have someone adjust the vest for you.
 It adjusts using these beaded-stoppers (not sure what they are called) that you press down on to loosen the adjustment point and then release when you want the adjustment to hold in place.
 The whole process takes about 30 seconds.